melmothx/mouffette/README.md

  * HTML::Parser (libhtml-parser-perl)
  * YAML::Any    (libyaml-perl)

 Once you have the dependencies installed, create a XMPP account to run the bot, edit the example configuration file (in YAML format) to match the credentials, set the interval to something reasonable (recommended value is 500-600 seconds), and run it.
-Then see "Usage above".
+Then see "Usage" above.